 Every Sunday, local farmers peddle their products at Mar Vista Farmers Market.
 If you are interested in having a fresh-cooked dish or enjoy people watching, this can be a great place to hang out with some friends.
 Otherwise, just stop by to pick up some locally sourced organic produce.

-Los Angeles may be best known for being the home of the entertainment industry, but internationally it is also known as a major art city.
-Smaller art galleries are dispersed throughout every neighborhood, but major museums like LACMA, the Getty Center, and the Getty Villa are mostly located on the Westside of Los Angeles.
+Southern California may be best known for being the home of the entertainment industry, but internationally it is also known as a major art area.
+Smaller art galleries are dispersed throughout every neighborhood, but major museums like LACMA, the Getty Center, and the Getty Villa are mostly located on the Westside.
 Many of them even offer one free day of the week.

 Built in 1979, our Mar Vista home is both spacious and aesthetically pleasing.
-It also offers breathtaking views of Downtown Los Angeles and Century City.
+It also offers breathtaking views.
 This 2,515 square foot home contains 5 bedrooms and 3 bathrooms.
 The residents includes all imaginable modern amenities, including central heat and air conditioning, large walk-in closets, and a spacious backyard with fruit trees.